kwebio/kweb-docs/index.rst

 A new way to create beautiful, efficient, and scalable websites in Kotlin, quickly.

 This documentation is a work-in-progress, feedback is very welcome.
-If you have questions or encounter a problem then please
+If you have question, suggestion, or if you encounter a problem then please `submit a Github issue
-`submit a Github issue <https://github.com/kwebio/kweb-docs/issues>`_.
+<https://github.com/kwebio/kweb-docs/issues>`_ and we'll get back to you ASAP.

-And please join us to discuss all-things Kweb in our `Gitter channel <https://gitter.im/kwebio/Lobby>`_, where we'll be happy to help if you have questions.
+We also welcome third-party contributions via `pull request <https://github.com/kwebio/kweb-core/pulls>`_.

 .. toctree::
    intro